exasol/document-virtual-schema-spec/features.md

         * from AWS S3
         * from Google Cloud Storage
         * from BucketFS
+        * from Azure Blob Storage
+        * from Azure Data Lake Gen2 Storage

 ### Fast Loading for Different Load Patterns

 The Virtual Schema performs well for the following load patterns: